 - 1. The attorney or party who is submitting the statement and the party counsel represents. - 2.
 Lead counsel and the represented party for all other parties in the case. - 3.
-Statement of the facts, including any background information necessary to understand the case.

-- 4. Any factual stipulations reached by the parties. - 5.
+Statement of the facts, including any background information necessary to understand the case. - 4.
+Any factual stipulations reached by the parties. - 5.
 Contested issues of fact, including detail of claimed damages or defenses. - 6.
 Contested issues of law. - 7.
 A good faith settlement demand and an itemization of economic and non-economic damages by each plaintiff and a good faith offer of settlement by each defendant. - 8.
 The limits of any available insurance coverage. - 9.
 Statement as to whether or not the case has been through arbitration.
 (Attach a copy of any arbitrator's award or opinion.) - 10.
 Statement as to any special problems relating to settlement.

-Principals and decision makers for clients and any insurance carriers must attend any scheduled MSC in person unless excused by order of the court issued in advance of the MSC.
-Any party that files a request for telephonic appearance at an MSC by any principal, decision maker, or adjuster must submit their request no less than 10 court days prior to the MSC, and must submit with their request their MSC statement.
-(Amended January 1, 2019)
+Principals and decision makers for clients and any insurance carriers must attend any scheduled mandatory settlement conference in person unless excused by order of the court issued in advance of the mandatory settlement conference.
+Any party that files a request for telephonic appearance at a mandatory settlement conference by any principal, decision maker, or adjuster must submit their request no less than ten (10) court days prior to the mandatory settlement conference, and must submit with their request their mandatory settlement conference statement.